OUDSL/Timeline/index.md

 ![where to paste URL](images/JS_timeline_004.PNG)

-* Next to **Step 4** on the timeline website, your personalized link and HTML for your timeline has been generated.
-Click on **Preview** to preview your timeline.
+* Next to **Step 4** on the timeline website.
+Your personalized link and HTML for your timeline has been generated.
+Click on **Preview** to preview your timeline below.

+* Note: If you make any changes to your timeline, they will automatically save and update.
+Just click on **Preview** again to regenerate your timeline with the changes.

 [Return to Top](#about)

 ## Putting Your Timeline on Your Website
-* After reviewing your document, copy the **Embed** code that was generated for you next to the **Step 4**.
+* After reviewing your document, copy the **Embed** code that was generated for you in **Step 4**.
 * Go to your website's admin/edit page.
 Select the page you wish your timeline to be on.
-* Make sure that HTML editing for your page is on, (there may be an 'HTML editor' button for this).
+* Make sure that HTML editing for your page is on (there may be an 'HTML editor' button for this).
 Paste your embedded HTML code, and save the changes to page.
   * Step-by-step for Omeka Users
     * Select the page you want the timeline on: a simple or an exhibit page.
 Go to the **Text** box, click **HTML Editor**.
     * Paste your Html code, and click **OK**.